 - Equipment breakdown coverage: Covers emergency repairs in the event of a major malfunction with your kitchen equipment.

-Catering is a massive industry, but running a catering business necessitates the right insurance coverage.
+Catering is a massive industry and running a catering business demands the right insurance coverage.
 If you want to make sure that your company is covered, contact Third Door Insurance in Nashville, Tennessee to discuss your policy options and learn how you can keep your catering service running smoothly.